kwdutta88/docker-spring-boot/README.md

-# This repository contains the deployment of a Spring Boot Application on EKS using Jenkins, Helm, Docker, and Amazon ECR.
+# This repository contains the deployment of a Spring Boot Application on EKS using Jenkins, Helm, Docker, Amazon ECR and AWS EKS.

 ![CICD-2024](CICD-2024.jpg)